Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	gulp watch [-m "<mod1>; <mod2>; <mod3>;..."] [--verbose] [--temp] [--id <item_id>] [--dist]

 Two of the commands above will build and copy the bundle to the dist folder, as well as replace the old bundle in Steam Workshop folder with the new one.
-`item.cfg` needs to be in the folder with mod's source code and have `published_id` line.
+`itemV1.cfg` or `itemV2.cfg` needs to be in the folder with mod's source code and have `published_id` line.
 `--verbose` - prints stingray executable console output
 `--temp` or `-t` - overwrites the temp folder instead of deleting it (builds faster)
 `--id` - forces item ID.
-This way you can build a mod without having an `item.cfg` file in its folder.
+This way you can build a mod without having a .cfg file in its folder.
 Can only be passed if building one mod.
-`--dist` - this will build the mod even if item.cfg isn't present but will only copy it to the `dist` folder in mod's folder
+`--dist` - this will build the mod even if .cfg file isn't present but will only copy it to the `dist` folder in mod's folder

 #### To quickly change options in config.json

 	gulp config [--<key1>=<value1> --<key2>=<value2>...]

+This will also print the contents of the config.json file.
 Note that you cannot set `ignored_dirs` this way.